 Andres Parra Martinez, PhD – Postdoctoral Fellow, University of Arkansas

-Andres completed his PhD in Educational Psychology from Purdue University in the department of gifted, creative, and talented studies and holds a bachelor’s degree from the National University of Colombia with honors in English Philology.
+Andy completed his PhD in Educational Psychology from Purdue University in the department of gifted, creative, and talented studies and holds a bachelor’s degree from the National University of Colombia with honors in English Philology.

 Al Mansor Helal – Doctoral Academy Fellow, University of Arkansas

-Al is pursuing his PhD in Education Policy at the University of Arkansas.
+Shamim is pursuing his PhD in Education Policy at the University of Arkansas.
 He holds master’s and bachelor’s degrees in Political Science from University of Dhaka, Bangladesh.